odys-z/Anclient/docsphinx/source/starter/client.rst

 Anclient.js Quick Start
 =======================

-There are 2 built-in typescript packages for testing come with the installed npm packages, which can be useful for kick start.
+There are 2 built-in typescript packages for testing that come with the installed npm packages, which can be useful for kick start.

-Start with session managed sample
+Start with session-managed client
 ---------------------------------

-This sample project consists two part, one from the test project of semantic-jserv, one from the test of @anclient/anreact.
+This sample project consists of two parts, one from the test project of semantic-jserv, one from the test of @anclient/anreact.

 1. Deploy a data service using Semantic-jserv